saisathvik1/OSCP-Cheatsheet/README.md

 ## HTTP/S enumeration

-- View source-code and identify any hidden content.
-If some image looks suspicious download and try to find hidden data in it.
+- View the source code and identify any hidden content.
+If an image looks suspicious, download it and try to find hidden data in it.
 - Identify the version or CMS and check for active exploits.
 This can be done using Nmap and Wappalyzer.
 - check /robots.txt folder
 - Look for the hostname and add the relevant one to `/etc/hosts` file.
-- Directory and file discovery - Obtain any hidden files which may contain juicy information
+- Directory and file discovery - Obtain any hidden files that may contain juicy information

 ```powershell
 dirbuster